Xos Shares Winter Performance Testing Video

-/EIN News/ -- LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. (NASDAQ: XOS), a leading electric truck manufacturer and fleet services provider, today shared a new video showcasing winter performance testing of its recently unveiled 2023 Xos Stepvan (“Stepvan”).
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. XOS, a leading electric truck manufacturer and fleet services provider, today shared a new video showcasing winter performance testing of its recently unveiled 2023 Xos Stepvan ("Stepvan").
 Watch the video at the link here: https://youtu.be/h8fUY03LZ7Y.

 Over the course of five days, the commercial truck testing team at Xos conducted multiple performance tests of the 2023 Xos Stepvan in 15-degree weather conditions in the Upper Peninsula of Michigan.
 The team assessed the Stepvan's performance across a dozen different handling courses that featured low-friction surfaces on circular tracks, hills, and stability areas with different terrains of snow and ice.
 Outside of the performance test courses, the team assessed the Stepvan's performance on public roads and through adjacent towns and cities to simulate real life situations.